bli-exercises

 Tell Circle (reveal prose) Name the transferable architecture so the learner understands why it worked.

-Give Circle instructs → Claude encapsulates → learner installs Claude writes the reusable Custom Instructions; learner installs in a Project named per exercise.
+Give Circle instructs → Claude encapsulates → learner installs Reusable Custom Instructions install in a Project named per exercise.
 The takeaway now lives in their LLM.

 3.1 The architecture being transferred (taught across all exercises)